 Overview: The refugia can reliably collect, house, and propagate Peck's cave amphipod, but little is known about their genetic diversity or population structure.
 This study will assess the genetic diversity of Peck's cave amphipod in the wild and the refugia populations.
-This will be a two-year project where tissues are collected, DNA process, and methods optimized the first year.
+This will be a two-year project where tissues are collected, DNA extracted, and methods optimized the first year.
 The second year will be sequencing and data analysis.

-• Texas State Support: Year 1: \$32,900, Year 2: \$98,822, Total: \$131,722
+- Texas State Support: Year 1: \$32,900, Year 2: \$98,822, Total: \$131,722

+- FWS Support: TBD

+- Total: TBD

 Benefit to the Refugia: This study will assess the population structure and genetic diversity of wild Peck's cave amphipod.
-This study will also determine how well the captive refugia population reflects the wild population and the inform reintroduction plan.
-Expected Results: Interim report will be presented to the EAA and a peer review publication will be generated, if appropriate.
+This study will also determine how well the captive refugia population reflects the wild population and will inform the reintroduction plan.